bepie-hub/Painting_turtle_graphics/README.md

-This program eates a colorful dot painting using the Turtle graphics module.
+This program creates a colorful dot painting using the Turtle graphics module.
 It uses a predefined list of RGB color values extracted from an image to generate a random pattern of colored dots arranged in a grid.

 Color palette extraction: using the colorgram module to extract colors from an image file.
 These extracted colors are then converted to RGB tuples and stored in a list (rgb_colors).